burmilla/burmilla.github.io/content/docs/installation/server/install-to-disk.md

 Continue with reboot [y/N]:
 ```

-After installing BurmillaOS to disk, you will no longer be automatically logged in as the `burmilla` user.
+After installing BurmillaOS to disk, you will no longer be automatically logged in as the `rancher` user.
 You'll need to have added in SSH keys within your [cloud-config file](/docs/configuration/base/#cloud-config).

 ### Installing a Different Version